What is a DDoS Attack and How Does It Work?

 The attacker directs the requests to the target DNS server.

-The DNS systems on most networks are configured to allow 3 responses per request.
+The DNS systems on most networks allow 3 responses per request.
 This lets the DNS servers handle 3 requests for every 1 response.
-DNS flood makes this configuration useless by flooding the system with requests.
-In most cases, the attacker spoofs the IP addresses from which DNS requests are actually coming.
-However, some DNS servers provide an API, which allows the attacker to spoof information like the domain itself.
+DNS flood makes this useless by flooding the system with requests.

 NTP Flood: In this attack, the attacker sends a series of spoofed packets to the victim server.
 The attacker sends a series of spoofed packets to the victim server.
 The attacker sends a series of spoofed packets to the victim server.
 The attacker sends a series of spoofed packets to the victim server.
 The attacker sends a series of spoofed packets to the victim server.

 HTTP Flood is an attack method in which an attacker sends several requests, often 10 to 100 times per second, to a website’s back-end servers in an attempt to overload resources and crash the server.
 While the number of requests is relatively small, the sheer volume of requests can overload the server and prevent it from responding to legitimate requests.
-In order to reduce the chances of being targeted by this type of attack, it is recommended that a website should request no more than 100 requests per 1-second window; however, if an attacker is able to overwhelm a website’s servers, even this limit can be bypassed.
+In order to reduce the chances of being targeted by this type of attack, it is recommended that a website should request no more than 100 requests per 1-second window;

 How does a DDoS attack work?